|

 repository

-git gc [--aggressive] [--auto] [--quiet] [--prune=<date> | --no-prune] [--force] [--keep-largest-pack]
+git gc [--aggressive] [--auto] [--[no-]detach] [--quiet] [--prune=<date> | --no-prune] [--force] [--keep-largest-pack]

-Runs a number of housekeeping tasks within the current
+Runs a number of housekeeping tasks within the current repository,

-space and increase performance), removing unreachable objects
+increase performance), removing unreachable objects which may have

-trees.
-May also update ancillary indexes such as the
+update ancillary indexes such as the commit-graph.

-When common porcelain operations that create objects are run,
+When common porcelain operations that create objects are run, they

-See gc.auto below for how to disable this behavior.
+gc.auto below for how to disable this behavior.

 Running git gc manually should only be needed when adding objects

-to a repository without regularly running such porcelain
+to a repository without regularly running such porcelain commands,

 --aggressive